HarshavardhanBhosale/Docker-container-using-terraform/README.md

-# Terraform Docker Container Project
+# Terraform Docker Container using IaC

 ## Objective

+This project demonstrates Infrastructure as Code (IaC) using Terraform and Docker.
-Provision a local Docker container using Terraform Infrastructure as Code (IaC).
+Terraform is used to provision and manage a local Docker container running Nginx.

 ---

-# Tools Used
+# Tools & Technologies

 * Terraform
 * Docker
+* Nginx
+* GitHub

 ---